 You take every illness seriously.

-This is who we are, this is what we do.
+This is what we do.

-Um, and the and this company I've been telling you about in Massachusetts, uh, they have made tremendous progress, great strides, and and think they are well on their way uh to having a vaccine in record time.
+We have some good news on the horizon, both the Israelis, and I'll get into this a little bit more later, and this company I've been telling you about in Massachusetts, they have made tremendous progress, great strides, and think they are well on their way to having a vaccine in record time.

-Now it's interesting.
+Now, it's interesting.

 Where would that come from?

-Okay, that would come from free market capitalism.
+That would come from free market capitalism.

-Great companies, great scientists, the best, the brightest the world has to offer, and we're on the cusp now of hopefully getting that vaccine.
+Great companies, great scientists, the best, the brightest the world has to offer.

 When we get the vaccine, what will we do with that vaccine?

-Well, we will share the vaccine or discovery with the entire world as we always do.
+Well, we will share the vaccine or discovery with the entire world, as we always do.

-Um, so it's it's always been taken seriously.
+So it's always been taken seriously.

-And you know, Mark Levin brought up a point last night.
+And, you know, Mark Levin brought up a point last night.

-I didn't even thought about it.
+I hadn't even thought about it.

-Well, what have the Democrats been doing?
+What have the Democrats been doing?

-Well, they they locked up the U.S. Senate for two and a half weeks over this idiotic, well, we've got to do it urgently so we can go on our Christmas vacation.
+Well, they locked up the U.S. Senate for two and a half weeks over this idiotic, well, we've got to do it urgently so we can go on our Christmas vacation.

 We won't wait for a court decision to resolve a conflict between the legislative and executive branch.